 - The HoD is the manager of Health and Safety in the Department.

-- The HoD is co-managed by the Dean and the VPAA though line-managed directly by the VPAA for the moment until the newly proposed system is considered embedded.
+- The HoD is managed by the Dean.
 Any change in formal supervisory relationship for Heads of Department will be determined on a case-by-case basis, with the approval of the VPAA and EP.

 - The HoD is responsible for the Department and reports to the Head of School (Dean).

-- The HoD works closely with the Policy Deans for Teaching and Learning, Research, and International Affairs to ensure the development of programmes of Teaching and Learning, Research outputs, and International activities.
+- The HoD works closely with Associate Vice-President for Education and the Vice-President Research and Impact to ensure the development of programmes of Teaching and Learning, Research outputs, and International activities.

 - The HoD works closely with the Director, the Centre for Academic Affairs to ensure the maintenance of and adherence to the university’s regulatory environment.

 - The HoD works closely with the Head of ASO who acts to support the academic work of each department.